 William E. Walls Jr. 71

-To send flowers in memory of William Elder Walls Jr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of William Elder Walls Jr., please visit our Heartfelt Sympathies Store.

 If you ask what word best describes Bill Walls it would be generous, and that he was.
 Bill died Friday November 1st at the Brockton Veterans Administration Hospital after a period of Illness.

 If you ask his loved ones to best describe Bill, it is always consistent; loving, quiet & generous, he was to his family and friends alike.

 Born in Brookline, and after marrying the love of his life they lived in Norwood for many years.
 He then moved to Marshfield where he resided for years before moving to Raynham where they have lived for the past eight years.